Essential SKU Strategy Guide

 - 32 = Number of inner case packs in an outer case pack

 Keep in mind that SKUs will vary based on the number of units per case pack.
 In Other words, the SKU for one base unit of beGone will be slightly different from one Inner pack, consisting of eight base units.

 Additionally, CPG companies often white-label their products, manufacturing and marketing them without their brand name attached.
 SKUs for those products may begin with a W, for White Label.

 For your raw materials and components, the approach is similar.
 Choose either:

 - CP = Component

 Here, let’s choose a component.
 Then choose a package size for it:

 Then, assign a case/box size, based on a predetermined measurement standard (below, in inches):

 The SKU number for this component would be: CPCB040408.

-Of course, CPG brands can amend this to make then numbers shorter (or longer for that matter), in order to develop a language convention that works effectively.
-The key, in any case, is consistently.
+Of course, CPG brands can amend this to make the numbers shorter (or longer for that matter), in order to develop a language convention that works effectively.
+The key, in any case, is consistency.